Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Experimental Apparatus

 \subsection{Measures}

-To evaluate the algorithms' performance, we use their running time and memory consumption.
-For every run of an experiment we report the total run time, run time of each of the $k$ iterations, and the maximum JVM on-heap memory during execution.
+We evaluate the algorithms' running time and memory consumption.
+For every run of an experiment, we report the total run time, the run time of each of the $k$ iterations, and the maximum JVM on-heap memory \shortorextended{consumption.}{consumption during execution.}